ayushpoddar/my-personal-site/content/posts/token-payment-using-bills.md

 You would give these two bills to the cashier and the cashier would return the change, i.e., $2.

 Similarly, we could model our system to follow this transactional system, with added advantage of being able to break up a paper bill into smaller denominations of any value.
-The $10 bill can be broken (torn) into a $2 bill and a $8 bill.
-This will lead to Alice possessing these token "bills":
+The $10 bill can be broken (torn, split) into a $2 bill and a $8 bill.
+This will lead to Pepper possessing these token "bills":

 1. 3 tokens due for expiry on July 2
 2. 8 tokens due for expiry on July 3